Rogue (2020 film)

-Rogue is a 2020 American action thriller film starring Megan Fox and Philip Winchester, and directed by M. J. Bassett, who wrote the screenplay with her daughter Isabella.
-It tells the story of a mercenary whose team gets trapped in Africa and must fight to survive against both the local insurgents and a bloodthirsty lioness.
+Rogue is a 2020 American action thriller film directed by M. J. Bassett, who wrote the screenplay with her daughter Isabella, and starring Megan Fox and Philip Winchester.
+It tells the story of a mercenary on a rescue mission whose team gets trapped in Africa and must fight to survive against both the local insurgents and a bloodthirsty lioness.
 The film was released on August 28, 2020.

 Plot

 Within the grasslands of East Africa, a mercenary named Samantha "Sam" O'Hara is leading an operation with a team of multinational mercenaries which includes the loyal Elijah, the outgoing Joey and Bo, the confrontational Mike Barasa, and the Masaai and former jihadist Pata.
 They are dispatched on a rescue mission to retrieve Asilia Wilson, the teenage daughter of a governor who was abducted for ransom purposes alongside her two schoolmates Chloe and Tessa by Zalaam, the leader of a terrorist cell affiliated with al-Shabaab.

 Going against the original plan, Sam decides to free the other two girls as well.
-Nonetheless, the mission is successful, although the extraction helicopter gets shot down by an RPG.
+Nonetheless, the mission is successful.
+Although the extraction helicopter gets shot down by an RPG.
 While pursued across the plains by Zalaam's militia, a violent gunfight ensues atop the cliffs in which several mercenaries are killed, forcing the survivors to escape by leaping into the river below, losing most of their equipment and their satphone.
 After regrouping on the shoreline, Chloe is killed by a crocodile and Sam urges the group to press on in order to reach a way to call their employers to arrange a new extraction.

 While traveling, the team comes across an abandoned game farm that belonged to poachers who specialized in trafficking wild animals for the exotic pet trade and their body parts for traditional medicine.
 At nightfall, the group find themselves stalked through the ranch by a lone lioness who had slaughtered the previous occupants after escaping from her cage.
-Elijah is the first to be killed, while Bo is seriously injured.
+Elijah is the first to be killed while Bo is seriously injured.
 Sam and Joey manage to find and power the farm's generator and call for the extraction, but Barasa is also mauled to death by the lioness while helping them avoid her.
 The group is told to wait until dawn for a new helicopter.
 Pata warns them that Zalaam is not going to let Asilia escape that easily because of the power that she represents over her father.
 Pata also admits his jihadist past, much to Tessa's shock, and recounts how the terrorists murdered his family and children in retaliation after he left the militant group.